-We are excited to welcome you back to the Homewood High & Dry Marina!
-We are officially open for the public and the summer season on Monday, June 1.
+We are open to the public and for the summer season as of Monday, June 1.

 The health and safety of our guests and employees remains our priority.
 As our operations resume, they will include new policies and guidelines that align with recommendations from local, regional and national health officials.
 We will continue to monitor agency recommendations for best practices and adjust our operating procedures accordingly.